elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 appropriately modified, the reciprocal decider will be called, and the response will be taken to mean the opposite.
 To resolve "the spot is not in the box", for example, I drop the "not", decide if the spot IS in the box, and then reverse the answer.
-I know it sounds complicated, but it really isn't.
+Eu sei que parece complicado, mas realmente não é.
 And it works.
 See the topic on "Deciders" for further information.
 ```
 ```